brendon92/forgery-ai-agent/README.md

 **Forgery** is a next-generation "Executive Agent" designed to handle complex, multi-step tasks with high reliability.
 Unlike standard chatbots that drift or hallucinate, Forgery prioritizes **determinism**, **deep contextual memory**, and **self-correction**.

-Built on a rigorous architectural blueprint (see `FINAL-RESEARCH.md`), it combines graph-based memory with state-machine orchestration to creating an agent that can plan, reflect, and learn.
+Built on a rigorous architectural blueprint (see `FINAL-RESEARCH.md`), it combines graph-based memory with state-machine orchestration to create an agent that can plan, reflect, and learn.

 ## 🧠 Core Mechanics